Westport Lake, Stoke-on-Trent

 Westport Lake is a lake and local nature reserve in Stoke-on-Trent, in Staffordshire, England, about 0.8 mi south of Tunstall.
 It is alongside the Trent and Mersey Canal.

-It is owned by the Canal and River Trust, and is operated by the Staffordshire Wildlife Trust and Stoke-on-Trent City Council.
+It is owned by the Canal and River Trust, and is operated by Stoke-on-Trent City Council.

-There is a visitor centre, with a café and lakeside balcony.
-The centre has conference facilities.
-Staffordshire Wildlife Trust has two visitor centres; the other is the Wolseley Centre near Rugeley.
+The visitor centre at Westport Lake was operated by the Staffordshire Wildlife Trust until the end of September 2024.

 The lake is the largest expanse of water in Stoke-on-Trent.
 There is a level footpath of about 1 mi around the lake.
 There is waterfowl on the lake, and it is an overwintering site for many species.

 History

 In the 1890s the lake was developed as a pleasure resort, but it later became a wasteland.
 It was an early landscape regeneration project of Stoke-on-Trent; it was opened in 1972 as a recreation and conservation area.